Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 - The person making the transfer does not have a chemical laboratory apparatus transfer permit issued by the Department of Public Safety;

 - The person making the transfer fails to create or retain a required record or report of the transaction;

 - The person making the transfer makes a false statement in a required record or report of the transaction;

 - The person transferring or receiving the apparatus violates any rule governing the transfer created by the Department of Public Safety.

 It is a crime to sell or transfer a “chemical laboratory apparatus” with the knowledge or intent that it will be used to unlawfully manufacture a controlled substance.
 The crime is a third-degree felony, punishable by a prison sentence of not less than 2 years or more than 10 years.

 Penalties for Laboratory Apparatus Offenses

 For a first offense, the crime is a state jail felony, punishable by a state jail sentence of not less than 180 days or more than 2 years.
 If the accused has previously been convicted of the same crime, the crime is a third-degree felony, punishable by a prison sentence of not less than two years or more than 10 years.

 Contacting An Lubbock Drug Attorney

 Any felony is a serious charge that can have a drastic impact on your life.
-If you are charged with a laboratory apparatus offense, contact the criminal defense attorneys at Hamilton, Hull & Byrd to make sure your rights are protected and you receive the best defense possible.
+If you are charged with a laboratory apparatus offense, contact the criminal defense attorneys at Texas Criminal Defense Group to make sure your rights are protected and you receive the best defense possible.